ACA Frequently Asked Questions

 Q: What documents do I submit as proof of household income?

-You must submit documents that show a yearly income amount that closely matches the yearly income amount you entered on your application.
+You must submit documents, like a W-2 or tax return, that show a yearly income amount that closely matches the yearly income amount you entered on your application.
 If others live with you, you will have to show proof of income for them as well.
+Click here for a complete list of proof of income documents.

-Make sure you submit a copy of your proof of income (keep the original document) to keep your health coverage.
+Make sure you submit a copy of your proof of income (save the original document) to keep your health coverage.

 Tip: If you have a different job than you had last year, submit recent pay stubs from your new job instead of last year’s tax return or W2.